JFiscella/LXDE-config/README.md

 also, the shutter program allows you to take screenshots like OS X

-so super+shift+4 is a selection screenshot
+super+shift+4 is a selection screenshot

 super+shift+5 is an EMACS-like keybind,